shellysheynin/A-Hierarchical-Transformation-Discriminating-Generative-Model-for-Few-Shot-Anomaly-Detection/README.md

-# A-Hierarchical-Transformation-Discriminating-Generative-Model-for-Few-Shot-Anomaly-Detection
+# A Hierarchical Transformation-Discriminating Generative Model for Few Shot Anomaly Detection

 [Project]() | [Arxiv]() |
-### Official pytorch implementation of the paper: "A-Hierarchical-Transformation-Discriminating-Generative-Model-for-Few-Shot-Anomaly-Detection"
+### Official pytorch implementation of the paper: "A Hierarchical Transformation-Discriminating Generative Model for Few Shot Anomaly Detection"

 ## Abstract